-The health benefits of nuts, including walnuts, are hard to ignore.
-Not only are they an excellent source of heart healthy unsaturated fat, they're also a good source of antioxidants and plant protein.
-They also deliver a wide range of vitamins and minerals, including potassium, magnesium, copper and manganese.
+The exceptional nutrient profile of nuts, including walnuts, is hard to ignore.
+They are an excellent source of heart-healthy unsaturated fat, plant protein and antioxidants, not to mention potassium, magnesium, copper and manganese.

-Walnuts deserve special recognition for their exceptional alpha-linolenic acid (ALA) content.
-ALA is an omega-3 fatty acid that has been linked to a lower risk of heart attack, stroke and diabetes.
-One-quarter cup serving of English walnuts contains 2.3 grams of ALA.
-Women require 1.1 grams of ALA per day; men need 1.6 grams of the fatty acid.
+Walnuts deserve special recognition for their exceptional content of alpha-linolenic acid (ALA), an omega-3 fatty acid that's been linked to a lower risk of heart attack, stroke and, possibly, type 2 diabetes.
+One-quarter cup serving of English walnuts contains 2.6 grams of ALA.
+(Women require 1.1 grams of ALA per day; men need 1.6 grams of the fatty acid.)

-Walnuts, like all nuts, come with one drawback however: they are high in calories.
-A food guide serving of walnuts, ¼ cup (60 ml) or roughly 14 halves, contains 166 calories.
-Because they are easy to overeat, measure out one serving of walnuts to keep your portion size in check.
+Walnuts, like all nuts, come with one drawback: they're high in calories.
+A food guide serving of walnuts, ¼ cup (60 ml) or roughly 14 halves, delivers 185 calories.
+Measure out one serving of walnuts to keep your portion size in check.
 To prevent weight gain, substitute walnuts for less healthy foods in your diet, such as chips, soft drinks, candy or cookies.

 Nutrient information per ¼ cup (60 ml) English walnut halves (about 14 halves):